 I will attempt to mix the point of view of Darcy and Elizabeth as parents of coming of age children in addition to the point of view of one child per book.
 We begin the series focusing on their eldest daughter, Angelica Anne Darcy who has an enemies to lovers romance which rivals her parents.

-I hope to begin posting this story in the summer of 2020 and release it for publication late in the year.
+I hope to begin posting this story in early 2021 and release it for publication late in the year.

 Below is a brief excerpt from Mr. Darcy’s Impertinent Daughter.

 Fitzwilliam Darcy watched as the angelic creature descended the stairs at Pemberley.
 His breath caught at her beauty.
 She was easily the loveliest young lady present at the ball held in her honour.
 She saw him, a dazzling smile spread across her face, making her eyes dance.
 They sparkled in the candlelight.